Immunizations

 - MCIR site Region 2

 The Alliance in Michigan Provider Toolkit is an excellent resource for the most up to date immunization related information.
-The toolkit has five sections of information:
+The toolkit has six sections of information:

 - Childhood 0-6 years